Sturton le Steeple

 Sturton le Steeple is a village located 6 mi east of Retford, Nottinghamshire, England.
-According to the 2001 census it had a population (including Littleborough, Notts) of 497, reducing slightly to 486 as at the 2011 Census.
+According to the 2001 census it had a population (including Littleborough and Fenton) of 497, reducing slightly to 486 at the 2011 census, but increasing to 545 residents in the 2021 census.

 Origin of the name

 The village of Sturton-le-Steeple changed its name several times before settling upon its final form.
 Its name is made up of two elements - the older 'Sturton' and the additional 'le-Steeple'.
 Locally, it is often shortened to simply 'Sturton'.
 Although it is called 'le-Steeple' the parish church does not have a steeple.

 The first reference to the village is in the Domesday Book (1086) when it is referred to as 'Estretone'.
 This name derives from two elements 'Stret' (street) and 'tun' (town).
-This is thought to refer to the Roman Road Ermine Street which ran from Lincoln to York and which crossed the River Trent 2 miles southeast of the village.
+This is thought to refer to the Roman road, Ermine Street, which ran from Lincoln to York and which crossed the River Trent 2 miles southeast of the village.
 The village grew up on a dry point near this crossing and was given the name Stretton or 'Street Town'.
 (The village sign now has the title 'The Town on the Street' on the bottom.)

 Through its early history the village's name is spelt in a variety of ways: